Clindamycin Disease Interactions

 - "Product Information.
 Cleocin (clindamycin)."
 Pharmacia and Upjohn, Kalamazoo, MI.

 - Hinthorn DR, Baker LH, Romig DA, et al "Use of clindamycin in patients with liver disease."
 Antimicrob Agents Chemother 9 (1976): 498-501

 - Eng RH, Gorski S, Person A, et al "Clindamycin elimination in patients with liver disease."
 J Antimicrob Chemother 8 (1981): 277-81

 - Avant GR, Schenker S, Alford RH "The effect of cirrhosis on the disposition and elimination of clindamycin."
 Dig Dis 20 (1975): 223-30

-Clindamycin (Includes clindamycin) ↔ renal dysfunction
+Clindamycin (applies to clindamycin) renal dysfunction

 Moderate Potential Hazard, Low plausibility.
-Applies to: Renal Dysfunction

 Clindamycin is eliminated by the kidney to a limited extent.
 Therapy with clindamycin should be administered cautiously in patients with severely impaired renal function.
 Dosage adjustments are probably not necessary.
 However, serum clindamycin concentrations should be monitored during high-dose therapy, and periodic renal function tests should be performed during prolonged therapy.